Enlarged version: challenges to comprehension

 Those concerned with the crisis of governance at all levels of society are faced with a number of dilemmas:

-The combined effects of the above dilemmas leads to a form of "insight impoverishment" within the policy-making environment.
+The combined effects of the above dilemmas leads to a form of 'insight impoverishment' within the policy-making environment.
 The leadership is effectively starved of insights -- often without realizing this is the case.
 On the other hand, available insights of considerable value may well go underused.
 Efforts to remedy the situation are too often designed by those responsible for creating it in the first place.

 Modes of response